mpc-qt/mpc-qt/README.md

 Congratulations, you have now built MPC-QT!

 ## Questions and answers
+See also the [Wiki Q&A] and the other pages of the wiki.
 ### Is MPC-QT compatible with SVP (SmoothVideo Project)?
 Yes!
 You just need to change two SVP settings:
 - the path to mpv's JSON IPC to point to `/tmp/cmdrkotori.mpc-qt.mpv`